Appeals for calm as sprawling protests threaten to spiral out of control - The Boston Globe

 The escalating violence and destruction felt like a warning that this moment could be spinning out of control both because of the limitations of a largely spontaneous, leaderless movement and because, protesters and officials warned, there were indications it was also being undermined by agitators trying to sabotage it.

-“I need those legitimate folks who are grieving to take this back,” Walz said at an early morning news conference as a bank, a gas station, and several other buildings burned.
+“I need those legitimate folks who are grieving to take this back,” Walz said at a morning news conference as a bank, a gas station, and several other buildings burned.
 “Why are we talking about anarchists who are burning down damn buildings?”

 And, beyond the chaos in Minneapolis, there were widespread fears that a movement protesting police violence and systemic racism was instead being subverted by images of violence and chaos playing out around the country.